nicolaiarocci/nicolaiarocci.com/content/post/isolated-indigenous-people-as-happy-as-wealthy-western-peers.md

 title: Isolated indigenous people as happy as wealthy western peers
 tags: ["links", "happiness"]
 ---
-Interviews with people in remote communities challenge widely held perception that money buys happiness.

 > People living in remote Indigenous communities are as happy as those in wealthy developed countries despite having “very little money”, according to new